Tom Mooradian: Writing career

+Mooradian’s sequel, The Repatriate: Home, Family, and the FBI, was published posthumously in August 2025.
+The book continues his memoirs, exploring his return to the United States, his family life, and his encounters with the FBI following his years in Soviet Armenia.

 Government records

-Mooradian's name appears in the John F. Kennedy Assassination Records Collection, which includes Americans who lived in the Soviet Union during the Cold War.
+Mooradian’s FBI and State Department files were among the records reviewed by the Assassination Records Review Board (ARRB).
+His name appears in the ARRB’s 13th Batch Document No. 124-10087-10332, part of the John F. Kennedy Assassination Records Collection, which included U.S. citizens who had lived in the Soviet Union during the Cold War.

 Personal life

 Mooradian married Janice Marie Taracks in 1974 and has two daughters, including author Bethany Mooradian.
 He died on June 5, 2024, at his home in Michigan.

 Legacy

 In July 2024, the city of Romulus, Michigan, passed a resolution naming July 31 as Tom Mooradian Day in honor of his contributions to the community.